Chitak985/ksp-real-galactic-systems/README.md

 # Real Galacitc Systems

-This is a KSP planet pack that adds systems found in the Milky Way galaxy and even adds other galaxies too!
+This is a KSP planet pack that adds systems found in the Milky Way galaxy and many other galaxies too!
 It functions using Kopernicus.
-This mod does not modify the stock system, instead replacing the real-life Sol system, so feel free to add Kerbol system-modifying mods or use homeswitches from other mods! <br>
+Join my modding server for updates about this and my other mods: [https://discord.gg/qgdEU2X6Xj](https://discord.gg/qgdEU2X6Xj)

 <h2>Dependencies:</h2>
 Kopernicus Expansion Continued-er <br>